 An eco-friendly Holiday season

-For many, a Christmas tree is an important part of the Holiday decor.
+For many, a Christmas tree is an essential part of the Holiday decor.
 But which is more eco-friendly, an artificial or a natural tree?
-The firm Ellipsos conducted and funded a life cycle assessment to determine the most responsible option.
+The firm Ellipsos conducted and funded a life cycle study to determine the most environmentally responsible option.
 This study looked at criteria such as fuel consumption related to transport, land use, chemical use, the impact of production on climate change, and the disposal method.

 - Buy locally

 - Avoid buying a tree cut down from forest habitats to limit the negative impacts on ecosystems

 - Buy a tree from a farm that limits the use of pesticides and herbicides